b12io/room-with-a-view/README.rst

 ::

-    usage: room_with_a_view.py [-h] [--view-names [VIEW-NAME [VIEW-NAME ...]]]
+    usage: room_with_a_view.py [-h]
+                               [--view-names [VIEW-OR-FUNCTION-NAME [VIEW-OR-FUNCTION-NAME ...]]]
                                [--file-names [FILE-PATH [FILE-PATH ...]]]
                                [--connection CONNECTION]
                                [--directories [DIRECTORY [DIRECTORY ...]]]
-                               [--settings SETTINGS]
+                               [--settings SETTINGS] [--verbosity VERBOSITY]
-                               {sync-all,sync,drop,drop-all}
+                               {sync,drop-all,sync-all,list,drop}

     Manages Redshift SQL views.
 Possible actions:
+        sync: Syncs specific views or functions (identified by the --view-names or --file-names parameters).
-	    sync-all: Syncs all views in all .sql files in a set of directories (identified by the --directories parameter).
-The directory will be searched recursively
+        drop-all: Drops all views and functions in all .sql files in a set of directories (identified by the --directories parameter).
+The directory will be searched recursively.
-	    sync: Syncs specific views (identified by the --view-names or --file-names parameters)
-	    drop: Drops specific views (identified by the --view-names or --file-names parameters)
-	    drop-all: Drops all views in all .sql files in a set of directories (identified by the --directories parameter).
-The directory will be searched recursively
+        sync-all: Syncs all views and functions in all .sql files in a set of directories (identified by the --directories parameter).
+The directory will be searched recursively.
+        list: lists all known views and functions.
+        drop: Drops specific views or functions (identified by the --view-names or --file-names parameters).

     positional arguments:
-      {sync-all,sync,drop,drop-all}
+      {sync,drop-all,sync-all,list,drop}
                             The action to perform.

     optional arguments:
-      -h, --help            show this help message and exit --view-names [VIEW-NAME [VIEW-NAME ...]]
+      -h, --help            show this help message and exit --view-names [VIEW-OR-FUNCTION-NAME [VIEW-OR-FUNCTION-NAME ...]]
-                            View names to manage.
+                            Names of views or functions to manage.
       --file-names [FILE-PATH [FILE-PATH ...]]
                             Paths to .sql files to manage.
       --connection CONNECTION